lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

 # Step 8 - Create Kubernetes Services and Deployments

+1. Go to the folder **kubernetes**.

-1. Edit the YAML file `deploy2kubernetes.yml` to set the namespace of your private registry.
+1. Edit the YAML file `deploy-with-nodeport.yml` to set the namespace of your private registry.
 If you don't remember this namespace, run the following command:
     ```
     bx cr namespace-list
     ```